This page is used to describe all the additional APIs which exists as part of the Contract SDK.

 Used to get the block height which will be the one this transaction be a part of

-It will return the block height in decimal values
+It returns the block height in decimal values:

-It will return the block timestamp representing the Unix epoch in nanoseconds
+It returns the block timestamp representing the Unix epoch in nanoseconds.

-Used to get the virtual chain id this contract is executing under
+Used to get the virtual chain id this contract is executing on.

-It will return the virtual chain id in decimal values
+It returns the virtual chain id in decimal values.

 To use the

-It gives the ability to work with 32, 64 and 256 bit unsigned integers, in a 'safe' way meaning there is overflow/underflow and illegal operation protection around the arithmetic operation done.
+It gives the ability to work with 32, 64, and 256 bit unsigned integers in a 'safe' way meaning there is an overflow/underflow and illegal operation protection around the arithmetic operation done.

 Add(x *big.Int, y *big.Int) *big.IntAdd(x uint32, y uint32) uint32Add(x uint64, y uint64) uint64